wattdepot/wattdepot/docs/overview/goals.md

 *WattDepot must be agnostic about the platform, programming language, and meters used to monitor the environment.*

-WattDepot will run on all major operating systems and will provide client libraries for popular languages including Java, Javascript, and Python.
-We provide an HTTP protocol that can be used by any language.
+WattDepot will run on all major operating systems.
+We provide an HTTP API which can be used by any modern programming language or environment to communicate with WattDepot servers.
+To simply development, we provide client libraries for popular languages including Java, Javascript, and Python.

 WattDepot can support any meter that implements an HTTP-based protocol for data transmission.